 Naturally, you want it to be enjoyable for both you and the user when communicating.
 We are all humans at the end of the day.
 Top tip - REMEMBER THAT!
 Therefore, a great way to make this process easier is through creating user profiles and user personas.

 So where do you start?
 Well Ray Jones from CIM makes a the point that it is to find out as much as you can about existing customers.
-Knowing this information will contribute to both your user profiles & user personas.
+Knowing this information will contribute to both your profiles & personas.

 User profiles and user personas both provide information about your user that can be used to inform you when designing your app marketing.
-Therefore, in order to be effective, user research should be conducted on both user personas and user profiles.
+Therefore, in order to be effective, user research should be conducted on both user personas and profiles.

 It is a common and simple mistake to make but be sure not to get the two mixed up.